i-love-flamingo/graphql/Readme.md

 # Flamingo GraphQL

-This modul allows the usage of GraphQL services in your Flamingo project.
+This module allows the usage of GraphQL services in your Flamingo project.

 ## Example
 The module contains a working example that you can try out yourself.